Black Paintings: Original setting

 Antonio Brugada's inventory mentions seven murals on the ground floor and eight on the top floor.
 However, only fourteen paintings arrived at the Museo del Prado.
 Charles Yriarte also describes an additional painting to those currently known to be in the collection; he indicates that when he visited the villa in 1867, it had already been removed from the wall and taken to the Marquis of Salamanca's Vista Alegre Palace.
 Many critics consider that because of its size and theme the missing painting must be the one identified as Heads in a landscape (New York, collection Stanley Moss).

-The other problem regarding the paintings' location revolves around Two Old Ones Eating Soup; there is uncertainty whether it was painted on a lintel in the upper or lower floor.
+Another problem regarding the paintings' location revolves around Two Old Ones Eating Soup; there is uncertainty whether it was painted on a lintel in the upper or lower floor.
 Leaving this aside, the original distribution of the murals in Quinta del Sordo was as follows.

 The ground floor was a rectangular space.
 On the two long sides there were two windows near the shorter walls.
 Between these windows, there were two large murals in the form of landscapes: A Pilgrimage to San Isidro on the right when facing the murals and Witches' Sabbath on the left.
 At the back, on the smaller wall opposite the entrance, there was a window in the centre with Judith and Holofernes on the right and Saturn Devouring His Son on the left.
 La Leocadia was located on one side of the door (opposite Saturn) and Two Old Men was opposite Judith.

 The first floor was the same size as the ground floor, although there was only one central window in the long walls with a mural on each side.
 The right-hand wall as one entered contained Asmodea nearest to the entrance with Procession of the Holy Office beyond the window.
 On the left were Atropos and Fight with Cudgels respectively.
 On the short wall at the back it was possible to see Man Mocked by Two Women on the right and Men Reading on the left.
 To the right of the door was The Dog and to the left Heads in a landscape.